-Maintenance and repairs
+Maintenance and Repairs

 As with any aircraft, your fractional aircraft will require regular maintenance and repairs.
 These costs can add up over time, so it’s important to factor them into your budget.

-Fractional aircraft ownership also requires insurance, which can be substantial cost, you will need to pay for the liability and hull insurance that covers the aircraft.
+Fractional aircraft ownership also requires insurance, which can be a substantial cost, you will need to pay for the liability and hull insurance that covers the aircraft.

-Ownership vs Charter: Which is Right For You?
+Fractional Jet Ownership vs Charter: Which is Right For You?